ethanjli/linear-position-control/README.md

 Additional dependencies must be installed for specific functionalities:

-* [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt) for sensors requiring switch debouncing or edge detection.
+* [ResponsiveAnalogRead](https://github.com/dxinteractive/ResponsiveAnalogRead) for signal smoothing.
 This should be installed through the Arduino IDE.
-You need this for actuators which don't use a potentiometer for position sensing.
+* [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt) for sensors requiring button/switch debouncing.
+This should be installed through the Arduino IDE.
 * [LEDFader](https://github.com/jgillick/arduino-LEDFader) for preset LED fade patterns (useful in indicating actuator status).
-This must be installed manually following the instructions in the link, as it's registered in the Arduino IDE Library Manager.
+This must be installed manually following the instructions in the link, as it's not registered in the Arduino IDE Library Manager.
 You probably don't need this, and in the future this will be replaced with a library available through the Arduino IDE Library Manager.

 ## Installation